A/B Test Definition:

 An A/B test is a controlled experiment where visitors are randomly selected to view one of two variations of the same web/app screen.
-Where the new design (often called the challenger) is on a separate URL it is known as split testing.
+Where the new design (often called the challenger) is on a separate URL this is known as split testing.
 Each design is referred to as a variant.

-Here is an example of a successful split test for new visitors to the Cheekybingo.com home page.
+Here is an example of a successful A/B split test for new visitors to the Cheekybingo.com home page.
 We created a simple splash page with a single prominent call-to-action and achieved a 27% uplift in registrations and a 9% uplift in first-time deposits.

 How should you use A/B tests?

 A/B and multivariate testing should be used to validate changes to your website.
 Use a recognised approach to prioritise your test ideas to ensure you only test when it justifies the resource.
-A/B testing should be an important element of your website optimisation process.
+A/B testing should be an important element of your conversion rate optimisation process.
 However, it is essential that you have a framework for optimisation that includes other inputs such as customer feedback, web analytics and usability research.

-A/B and multivariate testing is not the same as conversion rate optimisation.
+A/B tests and multivariate testing is not the same as conversion rate optimisation.
 It is one tool of many that should be employed as part of an optimisation strategy.
 However, it is the only way of scientifically validating what impact a change to your site has on your success metric.

 Conversion marketing – Glossary of Conversion Marketing.